Olivier-Vromans/Data-Science-of-IoT/README.md

 We needed to purchase a Raspberry Pi and make a Github repositorie.
 I had a spare Raspberry Pi that I could use for this lessons so I was in luck.
 For the Github part I made one recently so that was not that hard for me.
-After I made the repositorie I added a lessons file where I could read my activities for these lessons in.
+After I made the repositorie I added a README file where I could read my activities for these lessons in.
 <br>
 # Lesson 2
 ...